 For far too long the personnel manager has had a 'touchy feely' reputation, and this has nothing to do with being inappropriate.
 This reputation is fast-changing and in my view should continue to do so.
-At the big end of town, bit by bit the data is changing or improving the decisions made around what is often one of the most expensive costs to a business - people.
+At the big end of town, bit by bit, data is changing or improving the decisions made around what is often one of the most expensive costs to a business - people.

-I believe that small businesses need to watch, learn and take best practice from the corporate world.
-That being said, I believe that we can also learn from their mistakes, and apply practices in a way that makes sense for you, the small business owner.
+I believe that small and medium businesses need to watch, learn and take best practice from the corporate world.
+That being said, I believe that we can also learn from their mistakes and apply practices in a way that makes sense for smaller business owners.